jdb2b/my-presentation/content/home/40winrate.md

 {{% section %}}

->% Win Rate = Won Deals/Total Opportunities that were both Closed-Won + Closed-Lost

-Total Opportunites is not as simple as Won + Lost in most businesses.<br><br>
+Closed-Won + Closed-Lost does not cover total opportunities in most businesses.<br><br>

-We need to expose Disqualified & Nurture.
+What about Disqualified, Nurture, and other Open opportunities?

 <br>
 <small>